-The VCU School of Engineering houses the Institute for Engineering and Medicine, the Wright Virginia Microelectronics Center, and the Nanomaterials Characterization facility, as well as the Translational Research Innovation Projects facility at BioTech One.
+The VCU School of Engineering houses the Institute for Engineering and Medicine, the Wright Virginia Microelectronics Center, and the Nanomaterials Characterization facility, as well as the Translational Research Innovation Projects facility.

-The VCU Inger and Walter Rice Rivers Center for Environmental Life Sciences provides a site for VCU researchers as well as scientists from other institutions and agencies to conduct research on a wide variety of topics, such as the science and policy of large rivers and their fringing riparian and wetland landscapes.
+The VCU Inger and Walter Rice Rivers Center provides a site for VCU researchers, as well as scientists from other institutions and agencies, to conduct research on a wide variety of topics, such as the science and policy of large rivers and their fringing riparian and wetland landscapes.

 VCU Innovation Gateway

-The VCU Innovation Gateway's mission is to facilitate commercialization of university inventions; support university research through collaborative agreements; foster a culture of innovation and entrepreneurship at the university; and provide regional economic development and new venture creation.
+The VCU Innovation Gateway's mission is to promote innovation and entrepreneurship at the university, facilitate commercialization of university inventions, and support regional economic development and new venture creation.

-Formerly known as VCU Tech Transfer, the office is now responsible for commercializing VCU research, enhancing the overall culture of innovation and entrepreneurship at VCU, and contributing to the growth of the region's innovation ecosystem.
+To support the implementation of the VCU strategic plan, Quest for Distinction, VCU Innovation Gateway has broadened its mission and activities.
+The office is not only responsible for facilitating the commercialization of VCU research, but is now committed to enhancing the overall culture of innovation and entrepreneurship at VCU and contributing to the growth of the region's innovation ecosystem.

 The main functions of the Innovation Gateway are: